airsoftnorge/mundana/_posts/003_asn-tak/2022-03-24-tak-tracker-setup.md

 You can install TAK Tracker by following the link above, or searching for "TAK Tracker" in the Google Play Store.

-**Please keep in mind: When operating TAK Tracker, you should consider the same privacy aspects as we laid out in <a href="/introduction-to-atak/">our introductory article on ATAK</a> to maintain your personal security.**